 – We will discuss our recommendation for how often your child should come back for regular visits.

 – Best of all, your little one leaves with a goody bag and a prize!
-We look forward to seeing you for your child’s first dental visit.
+We also take a family photo and give you a polaroid of that photo to go home with as a momento of your child's first visit with us!
+We look forward to seeing you for your child’s first dental visit!

 Please do not hesitate to contact us with any further questions.